tushar-rishav/code2pdf/README.md

   -s SIZE, --size SIZE  PDF size.
 A2,A3,A4,A5 etc
   -S NAME, --style NAME
                         the style name for highlighting.
 Eg. emacs, vim style etc.
-  -v, --version         show program's version number and exit
+  -f,--filelist         filename contains list of files to be converted -v, --version         show program's version number and exit

 ```